Frequently Asked Questions

 - International students (Contact the Office of International Programs.)

-If you qualify as one of these students, then you should contact the Office of Enrollment Services at 662-915-1136 to have your hold removed.
+If you qualify as one of these students, then you should contact the Office of Admissions at 662-915-1136 to have your hold removed.

 Orientation is required to provide all new students with information about being a successful college student at the University of Mississippi.
 You will learn specifics about the university’s academic requirements and all the campus resources available to you.
 Course registration occurs at each orientation session, and, to ensure attendance, students are not allowed to register for their courses until they have attended their orientation session.